Malapoa College

 Malapoa College, originally British Secondary School (BSS), is an English-language secondary school in Port Vila, Vanuatu.
-Originally a school for dependents of employees of the pre-independence Vanuatu government and foreign expatriates, it opened in 1966.
+Originally a school for dependants of employees of the pre-independence Vanuatu government and foreign expatriates, it opened in 1966.

 As of 2016 it had 755 students.
-A new school is scheduled to open in 2018.
+A new school was scheduled to open in 2018.
 The new school had a cost of 1.2 billion Vanuatu vatus.
 Yanjian Group designed the school facilities, with China Northeast Architectural Design and Research Institute Co Ltd. (CSCECNEI; 中国建筑东北设计研究院有限公司) having additional input.
 The Chinese government funded the construction of the school.

 Campus

 The 12,343.7 sqm facility has an administration area, an academic area, and a residential area.
 The administration building is at the main entrance.

 The main academic area has three classroom buildings, two science buildings, a library building, and an employee building.
 The academic buildings have seven classrooms and the science buildings have eight laboratories for science classes.
-All of these buildings are two stories tall.
+All of these buildings are two storeys tall.

 The residential area has two student dormitories, a residential facility for teachers, a canteen, and a recreation building for day students.
-The teacher residence building has two stories.
-Each student dormitory, one for boys and one for girls, may house up to 500 students and has three stories.
+The teacher residence building has two storeys.
+Each student dormitory, one for boys and one for girls, may house up to 500 students and has three storeys.
 The playground is in the residential section.